As students go back to school, many face a lunch bill for the first time in 2 years

 During the pandemic, schools were able to provide meals for free to kids regardless of income as a part of COVID-19 assistance passed by Congress to reduce food insecurity.
 This meant that nationally, an estimated 10 million kids who would have previously paid for school meals were able to get them free.
 But Congress did not agree to provide universal free lunches for a third school year.

-About 30 percent of the student population here qualifies for free or reduced lunch, mirroring data from the whole Boise School District system.
-But the other 70 percent are now responsible for paying their own way for breakfast and lunch.
+About 30% of the student population here qualifies for free or reduced lunch, mirroring data from the whole Boise School District system.
+But the other 70% are now responsible for paying their own way for breakfast and lunch.

 "The biggest challenge is going to be on the children," said Christy Smith, supervisor of the Food and Nutrition Services at the Boise School District.
 "Regardless of income, there are children who are hungry because children face obstacles to accessing nourishing food at home and those are the kids that are going to suffer the most."